sshank2343/Backend-Ledger/README.md

 ## Development & Testing
 - Run the dev server: `npm run dev`
 - There are no automated tests included in this repo (the `test` script is a placeholder).

-## Contributing
-- Open issues or PRs with improvements, bug fixes, or documentation updates.

-## License
-- MIT (or adapt as needed)